Semiotics of dress: Symbolism/ideals/values of dress

 Symbolism in clothing or dress is very much subjective, unlike clothing signs.
 Symbols in clothing don't represent one's level in a social institution.
 Therefore, they are not governed by any kind of rules or regulations.
 Clothing symbols are a reflection of what a specific society believes is valuable at a given time.
 Clothing symbols do not offer implications about a person's rights, duties or obligations, and they should not be used to judge or predict one's behavior.
 Therefore, an intimate comprehension of an individual's history as well as time investment is required to understand and comprehend an individual through clothing symbols.
+Some examples that show how malleable clothing symbols are the alternative use for military clothing during the 1960’s.
+During the Vietnam War, members of anti-war movements wore fatigue jackets to oppose the war.
+Those taking part in the hippie movement adopted large military coats adorned with peace signs as their own form of protest.
+On the other hand, military parkas and coats were embraced by Mods for their practicality and by punks for their grunge aesthetic.
+These are examples of how the symbol or meaning of an article of clothing can change over time and be adapted in a manner different than the clothing item’s intended use.

 Cultural values in dress can easily increase an individual's self-significance by portraying those good, desirable values in accordance with one's society.
 This can be further explained by looking at or taking members of the European aristocracy as an example.
 They would wear clothes made with expensive fabrics and ornaments, which would differentiate them from the rest.
 All in efforts to show others that they possess a privileged place in a social class, where they could not be seen working in a field.
 Therefore, giving the impression of freedom and relaxation from harsh labor, unlike their servants.
 Cultural dress has the ability to disclose information about intimate aspects of our lives and relationships.It also projects perceptions about class.